 Co-op and Regular Systems of Study

-At Waterloo, we offer programs through the regular system of study, which follows the traditional September to April school year, and the co‑op system of study, which alternates 4‑month school terms with 4-month paid work terms.
+At Waterloo, we offer programs through the co‑op system of study, which alternates 4‑month school terms with 4-month paid work terms, and the regular system of study, which follows the traditional September to April school year.

 We offer most programs through both systems of study.
-Both the co‑op and regular systems of study are available to all students, regardless of citizenship, unless otherwise indicated.
+Both the co‑op and regular systems of study are available to all students, regardless of citizenship.